vishnunairjanardhan/democms/src/content/posts/innovations-in-e-commerce.md

 <a href="https://www.99minds.io/blog/innovations-in-e-commerce" target="_blank">
 <img src="/assets/blog/Innovations-in-e-commerce.jpg"></a>

-Setting up an online store alone will not give you magical sales numbers. <a href="https://www.99minds.io/blog/how-to-get-your-ecommerce-store-ready-for-black-friday-and-cyber-monday" target="_blank">eCommerce stores are an essential part of our day-to-day lives</a>.
+Setting up an online store alone will not give you magical sales numbers. eCommerce stores are an essential part of our day-to-day lives.
 You cannot survive in the market by doing the bare minimum.
 Offering a seamless and delightful experience to your customers every single time should be your goal.
 For that, you must leverage the latest innovations to keep your customers invested in your brand.

 Let’s look at some of the innovations in eCommerce that will bolster the industry for the year 2023 and beyond: